makovalab-psu/HalfDeep/example/README.md

 The fake genome consists of three scaffolds -- FAKE1, FAKE2, and FAKE3.

 Read is roughly 15X.
 The ground truth of the reads is that FAKE2 and FAKE3 are covered at full depth.
-FAKE1 is mostly covered at hald depth, but the interval (120137,167385) is full depth.
+FAKE1 is mostly covered at half depth, but the interval (120137,167385) is full depth.
 This mimics a common assembly error for heterogametic individuals, where the two sex chromosomes have been misassembled into a single scaffold, with the PAR between them.